 Less often, OSA may be treated with surgery to allow for better airflow.
 The most common surgery for OSA realigns the jaw bone with the skull.
 Other surgical options involve modifying tissue in the nose or throat that can narrow the airway.
 When medically appropriate, surgery may help address OSA and positively affect blood pressure.

-Lifestyle Changes to For Sleep Apnea and High Blood Pressure
+Lifestyle Changes for Sleep Apnea and High Blood Pressure

-Depending on the cause of OSA and hypertension, there may be lifestyle changes that can help improve breathing during sleep and lower blood pressure.
+Depending on the cause of OSA and hypertension, there are lifestyle changes that can help improve breathing during sleep and lower blood pressure, including:

 - Maintaining a healthy body weight